Our Design

 In given out

-If you want to know the amount of token-x you may need to provide to get a target amount of token-y (or vice versa), you can use get-x-in-given-y-out and get-y-in-give-x-out, respectively.
+If you want to know the amount of token-x you may need to provide to get a target amount of token-y (or vice versa), you can use get-x-in-given-y-out

 In given price

 If you are an arbitrageur, you may want to know the amount of token-x or token-y you need to provide to rebalance the pool-implied price to a target.
-In such a case, you can use get-x-given-price or get-y-given-price.
+In such a case, you can use get-x-given-price

 Liquidity Positions

-When a user provides liquidity to a pool, they are said to be adding liquidity positions (using the add-to-position function).
-The reverse operation occurs when users withdraw their assets, thus reducing their positions (using the reduce-position function).
+function).
 Both operations involve the minting and burning of LP Tokens, respectively, to represent the user's share of the pool.

-Maximum Dy (max-dy)
+Maximum Dy (max-dy

-In the context of an add positions transaction, this amount specifies the maximum quantity of token-y that the user is willing to deposit.
-If the required amount exceeds this specified limit, the transaction will be reverted with the error ERR-EXCEEDS-MAX-SLIPPAGE.
+)In the context of an add positions transaction, this amount specifies the maximum quantity of token-y that the user is willing to deposit.
+If the required amount exceeds this specified limit, the transaction will be reverted with the error ERR-EXCEEDS-MAX-SLIPPAGE

-Minimum Dy (min-dy)
+Minimum Dy (min-dy

-In the context of a swap transaction, this amount defines the minimum quantity of the target token that the user expects to receive.
-If the resulting amount falls below this specified threshold, the transaction will be reverted with the error ERR-EXCEEDS-MAX-SLIPPAGE.
+)In the context of a swap transaction, this amount defines the minimum quantity of the target token that the user expects to receive.
+If the resulting amount falls below this specified threshold, the transaction will be reverted with the error ERR-EXCEEDS-MAX-SLIPPAGE

 Out given in

 Sometimes you may want to know the expected amount of token-y if you were to swap certain amount of token-x.
 Or you may want to know the expected amount of token-x for some token-y.
-Two read-only functions - get-y-given-x and get-x-given-y will do that for you.
+Two read-only functions - get-y-given-x

 Pool token / LP Token

 Pool token, also known as "LP Token" (Liquidity Provider Token); issued to users who contribute assets to a liquidity pool, representing their share of the pool and potential earnings.
-The token contract is token-amm-pool-v2-01 and it implements SIP013.
-Each pool is mapped to a unique id (pool-id) with associated liquidity mapped to the balance under that id (token-id).
+The token contract is token-amm-pool-v2-01

 Ratio

 The ratio represents the relationship between the amounts of a token pair involved in pool operations.
-Each pool has two predefined values, max-in-ratio and max-out-ratio, which set the maximum amounts that can be involved in swap operations.
+Each pool has two predefined values, max-in-ratio

 Slippage

 In the Automated Market Maker (AMM) Pool contract, slippage refers to the difference between the calculated amount of the target token and the configured maximum or minimum limit during a transaction.
-If no limit is set, the default limits are u340282366920938463463374607431768211455 (the maximum value for uint type in Clarity language: 2**128 - 1) for the maximum and u0 for the minimum.
-These limits are enforced within the pool contract and are validated using the custom error ERR-EXCEEDS-MAX-SLIPPAGE.
+If no limit is set, the default limits are u340282366920938463463374607431768211455

 Swap Transaction